ngobeni2302-alt/Calculator/README.md

 # What Am I Doing?

 So the plan is to learn how to have a system running without data or web.
 Just like a normal phone calculator.
-So I qill be creating a calculator with the help of Youtube videos.
+So I will be creating a calculator with the help of Youtube videos.

+After a 3 to 5 day work, I was able to complete the calculator but the square root is not working...
+I still have to figure that one out on how to use it or make it work
 # What Does It Do?

 Well my aim is to have it do the following: